Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 # Building Specific Comps
 So far I have theorycrafted/field tested 3 comps that I'm sure that works which I'll detail below
 - Basic, little to no gear requirement: reflect comp
-- High end-gear requirement with proper understanding of the map characteristics: damage counter comps
+- Higher gear requirement with proper understanding of the map characteristics: damage counter comps
 - Galaxy bren ML Rin comp

 <br/>